Renormalization group: Beginnings

-or equivalently, $G\left(g(\mu)\right)= G(g(M))\left({\mu}/{M}\right)^d$, for some function G (unspecified—nowadays called Wegner's scaling function) and a constant d, in terms of the coupling g(M) at a reference scale M.
+or equivalently, $G\left(g(\mu)\right)= G(g(M))\left({\mu}/{M}\right)^d$, for an arbitrary function G (known as Wegner's scaling function, after Franz Wegner) and a constant d, in terms of the coupling g(M) at a reference scale M.

 Gell-Mann and Low realized in these results that the effective scale can be arbitrarily taken as μ, and can vary to define the theory at any other scale:

 The gist of the RG is this group property: as the scale μ varies, the theory presents a self-similar replica of itself, and any scale can be accessed similarly from any other scale, by group action, a formal transitive conjugacy of couplings in the mathematical sense (Schröder's equation).

 On the basis of this (finite) group equation and its scaling property, Gell-Mann and Low could then focus on infinitesimal transformations, and invented a computational method based on a mathematical flow function ψ(g) = G d/(∂G/∂g) of the coupling parameter g, which they introduced.
-Like the function h(e) of Stueckelberg and Petermann, their function determines the differential change of the coupling g(μ) with respect to a small change in energy scale μ through a differential equation, the renormalization group equation:
+Like the function h(e) of Stueckelberg–Petermann, their function determines the differential change of the coupling g(μ) with respect to a small change in energy scale μ through a differential equation, the renormalization group equation: